-After starting to work as a freelance web designer/developer in the fairly early days of the web, I co-founded the design studio uforepublic in 2001.
-We then opened our second office in Hong Kong.
+After starting to work as a freelance web designer/developer in the early days of the web, I co-founded the design studio uforepublic in 2001.
+In 2009 we opened our second office in Hong Kong.
 Since then I have been involved in various projects, from brand identity, advertising campaigns and a lot of digital products of all kinds and shapes for a wide range of clients.

-You can contact me via firstname.lastname@example.org, hit me up on Twitter at @foobartel, connect with me on LinkedIn or find me on pretty much any other (more or less) relevant social media site out there.
+You can contact me via firstname.lastname@example.org, find me on Mastodon or connect with me on LinkedIn.
 (If we haven't met yet and you would like to connect on LinkedIn, it would be great if you'd drop me a line about who you are and why you want to connect ;))

-If you are looking for a speaker for your web design conference or a technical workshop, have a look at my speaking page and don't hesitate to reach out.
+If you are looking for a speaker for your web design conference or a technical workshop, have a look at my speaking page.
+Don't hesitate to contact me.

-This site is powered by Kirby, IMHO the most awesome CMS out there, and currently uses Gentium Basic & Open Sans from Google fonts.
-This site serves as my personal playground, where I sometimes try and experiment with new techniques and technologies.
+This site is powered by Kirby, the best CMS in the world*.
+It serves as my personal playground, where I sometimes try new techniques and technologies.
 If you notice that something doesn't work correctly, feel free to reach out and let me know.
-If you just think it doesn't look nice enough, I consider this site a constant work in progress which will hopefully look awesome one day ;)

 (* obviously this is my personal opinion, but I like it a lot and it served me well over all those years.)